ordinarylabs/bicycle/README.md

 ## Why the name?

 The Bicycle is a metaphor for useful complexity, and one of the most influential inventions in history.
-It is also an interesting analogy for the anatomy of the framework:
+It is also an interesting analogy for the anatomy of the framework...

 - Wheels (transport): gRPC
 - Frame (storage engine): RocksDB